Anson's Curriculum Intent

 We are very proud of the way the children approach their learning.
 Their enthusiasm and desire to learn, along with their focus in sessions, means that we are able to push the boundaries in innovative ways.
-Work is shared through the learning platform and the radio station.
+Work is shared through the website, social media and the radio station.
 The augmented reality work we have undertaken has had an impact on the whole school community as well as a global audience.
 Children from Year 3 to Year 6 have been involved in the i,Scientist project at the Science Museum, and we have produced some excellent dramatic works with children across the school.
 Every pupil in Year One to Year Six is a published author, helping us to raise the profile of writing and share it with the community.
 Our teachers share their work with over 20,000 downloads of our educational iBooks.

 We encourage every pupil to try and achieve the best they possibly can in all curriculum areas.
 We also encourage the children to be creative at all times.